From reader, Katie:

 The good news: you don’t have to buy it all.

 I’m going to tell you what my must-haves were, what I wasted $ on and how to find out what your baby likes without cluttering your home or breaking the bank.
-I’m also revealing a baby shower/registry strategy that some may find tacky or rude.
+I’m also revealing a baby shower/registry strategy that’s a bit radical but also a fantastic clutter reducer.

 - Baby Carrier: my baby cried.
 A lot.
 Unless he was in a carrier.
 We used a Moby type wrap for the first three months and have been using an Ergo carrier since.
 Both can be purchases second hand.